Sylvia Thompson: Oregon’s Third Female State Legislator, 1916-1922

 In May 1920, two women ran against each other in the Democratic primary to represent Oregon’s Third District in the U.S. House of Representatives.
 The primary featured Sylvia Thompson running against Esther Pohl Lovejoy.
 While many women in Oregon had been running and holding state and local offices for years, none had yet made run for a U.S. Congressional seat.
 While Democratic Party registration was very weak in Oregon, Democrats were electorally successful.
 Sylvia Thompson was an experienced member of the Oregon House of Representatives and many saw her as the Democrat who could best take on the Republican nominee and change voting trends in the state for her party.
 As Kimberly Jensen noted in Oregon’s Doctor to The World, Lovejoy had all the skills necessary to run for political office.
 She was an excellent speaker, had great networking, was able to fundraise efficiently, and had wartime service in France with the Red Cross.
 For a while, Lovejoy was the only candidate seeking the Democratic nomination for the 3rd Congressional District.
 Because of this, she set her campaign assistants in motion and went to New York.
 This plan quickly had to be changed as Sylvia Thompson entered her name in the race for the nomination on April 13, 1920.
 There were rumors of Thompson switching parties and becoming a Republican.
 These rumors stemmed from Thompson’s criticism of Oregon’s Democratic U.S. Senator, George Chamberlin.
 (146-149) Lovejoy was seen as the far more progressive candidate, had been in the race longer, had a larger national presence, and because of these factors, was victorious in the primary.
 However, Lovejoy was quoted in the May 22, 1920 Morning Oregonian accusing Thompson of “political trickery” by using meetings about the school tax to advance her candidacy.

-Kimberly Jensen’s “Woman Suffrage in Oregon” shows that Thompson had a major role in the story of how Oregon became the twenty-fifth state to ratify the 19th Amendment of the U.S. Constitution on January 12, 1920.
+Kimberly Jensen’s “Woman Suffrage in Oregon” shows that Thompson had a major role in the story of how Oregon became the twenty-fifth state to ratify the 19th Amendment of the U.S. Constitution during the special legislative session in January 1920.
 On June 4, 1919 the U.S. Congress passed the 19th Amendment.
 In order for it to take effect, thirty-six of the (at the time) forty-eight states needed to ratify it.
 Though Oregon suffragists had different opinions on the level of fault that the Democratic Party deserved, the two groups of the movement decided that their strategic differences paled in comparison to the importance of national suffrage being achieved and that they needed to work together.
 They wanted Oregon to be one of the first state legislatures to ratify the Amendment.
 However, Oregon’s legislative session had ended three months earlier.
 Oregon’s Governor at the time, Ben Olcott, was not in favor of a special legislative session, even considering the circumstantial urgency.
 But when the need to address many other legislative issues became obvious, Olcott eventually called for a special session for January 1920.
 During this session, Representative Sylvia Thompson introduced House Joint Resolution 1.
-The bill passed in both houses and on January 12, 1920, Governor Ben Olcott signed the resolution.
-Oregon became the twenty-fifth state to ratify the 19th Amendment of the U.S. Constitution.
+The bill passed in both houses and on January 12, 1920 and was filed in the secretary of state’s office on January 14, 1920, the final ratification date.
+Oregon became the twenty-fifth state to ratify the 19th Amendment to the U.S. Constitution on January 14, 1920.

 When Tennessee became the final state needed to ratify the 19th Amendment to the US constitution, the editors of the Oregon Journal asked Thompson, along with other Portland women active in politics, to share their thoughts.
 Her comments were published on August 18, 1920.
 Thompson was quoted, saying “It is great news, news that brings almost as much joy to the Western women as the Eastern women, for we have all been so interested in their success and have done what we could to assist them.”
 This shows that Thompson was fighting for more than her own right to vote or her own state’s right to vote, but for every woman in the United States to be able to cast a ballot.
 Thompson pointed out the advantages her state saw when women were allowed to be vote and run for office: “The enfranchisement of women means better legislation, it means the rapid advancement of the great humanitarian movements.”
 To Thompson, not only was allowing women to vote the fair thing to do, but it was beneficial to society.
 The paragraph dedicated to her ended with her explanation of what women have learned through the struggle of achieving suffrage.
 She said, “The struggle of women to secure the ballot has opened their eyes to their power and I am sure they will begin at once to assert themselves for the good of the nation and of the world.”
 Once women have full voting rights, they will know what great things they are capable of because of the amazing accomplishment they all fought so hard for.